jaredkrinke/ldump/docs/safety.md

 # Safety

-`ldump` is intended for serialization of all Lua types, including functions and metatables -- which is inherently unsafe.
-If the data is untrusted, there are two sources of danger:
+`ldump` is intended for serialization of all Lua types, including functions and metatables -- which are inherently unsafe.
+In untrusted data, there are two sources of danger:

 1. `load(data)()` itself may run malicious code
 2. Any manipulation with resulting data may run malicious code -- even indexing, assigning or using any operator -- due to metamethods